10 Natural Sources of Magnesium

 When it comes to yogurt you’ll get a healthy duo of magnesium and calcium.

-One container of yogurt contains about 19mg of magnesium.
-In fact, almost all milk products are recommended for consuming an adequate amount of magnesium.
+One container of yogurt contains about 19mg of this mineral.
+In fact, almost all milk products are recommended for consuming an adequate amount of this mineral.

 - Dry Fruit